 Thirdly, consider the compactness and lightness of the vac.
 Lightweight vac models are easy to carry around and effortlessly glide across the floor for effortless cleaning.
-The less pressure you apply to level, the better.
+The less pressure you apply, the better.

 Q: What Company Makes the Best Hardwood Floors Vacuums?

-A: Over the years, Dyson Vac Company has introduced some great vacuum cleaners that can efficiently clean up and leave no marks.
+A: Over the years, Dyson Vac Company has introduced some great vacuum cleaners that can clean up efficiently and leave no marks.
 The Dyson V8 Animal Cord-Free Vacuum Cleaner is one of the top options on the market.
-First of all, it is cord-free thus making it very convenient.
+First of all, it’s cord-free, making it very convenient.
 It features the V8 motor which offers you the most powerful suction and the HEPA filtration system that captures allergens and expels fresh and clean air.
 It also converts into a handheld vacuum system for quick clean UPS, spot cleaning, and cleaning difficult places.
 It makes up for the best cleaning system.

 Q: What Do Vacuum Cleaner Companies Refer to as a Sealed HEPA System?